Mastercard/transaction-api-reference-app/README.md

   >**mastercard.api.format=**, for .p12 files this is "PKCS12" (without quotes)

-  >**mastercard.api.keystore-alias=**, this is the default value of key alias.
-If it is modified, use what was identified when creating CSR on [KMP](https://www.mastercardconnect.com/-/store-plus/item-details/A/ckmp)

   >**mastercard.api.keystore-password=**, this is the default value of key alias.
 If it is modified, use what was identified when creating CSR on [KMP](https://www.mastercardconnect.com/-/store-plus/item-details/A/ckmp)
-### Converting JKS to PKCS12
+### Working with JKS instead of PKCS12
+* If you received different format of key file change the property **mastercard.api.format** accordingly.
+For example provide **mastercard.api.format=JKS** if you received JKS file.
-If you've downloaded a `.jks` file, convert that to `.p12` using the following command (provide input where necessary)
+* Alternatively you can convert that to `.p12` using the following command (provide input where necessary)
 ```bash
 keytool -importkeystore -srckeystore <jks file location> \
 -destkeystore <pkcs12 file location> \